lrcouto/philosophers/README.md

   **October 8th 2021** - Program is ready, passing tests and everything, norme is OK.
 Adding a delay meter to the repo to make the evaluations easier.
 I'm not done yet though, I wanna make it a little prettier, a little more interesting.
 Make it a little fancier.

+  **October 9th 2021** - Making a bit of a mess on a separate branch, trying to implement a fancy naming system for my philosophers.
+It's not really working, so I'm gonna debug in the morning.

+  - Was successful in my little experiment.
+I've used the current computer time as a seed for a random number generator, which picks a name from a list on an external file, and uses it instead of an index to identify the philosophers.
+The names that are already taken are saved on a linked list to avoid repetition.
+I've also made the text colorful to identify actions more easily.
+Pretty happy with the result, just want to clean up the code a little bit more before getting my evaluations.

+  - Project is clean.
+Made a "strict" branch in case an evaluator decides to be a fussy little nerd and give me trouble for using the fcntl.h and open/close system calls.
+That's all, folks!

   </details>